Who we are

 Data Protection and Security

-We take steps to ensure all information is safe and secure, and that all staff are aware of and comply with their responsibilities in relation to data protection legislation.
-A copy of our detailed Data Protection Policy applicable to our staff and contractors can be accessed via this link (this is currently under review and will be updated shortly.
-Please contact firstname.lastname@example.org for further information).
+7.1 We take steps to ensure all information is safe and secure, and that all staff are aware of and comply with their responsibilities in relation to data protection legislation.
+A copy of our Information Security Policy can be accessed through the BAF HR department.
+We will ensure that:

-- All staff undergo training in data protection requirements, with an annual review.
+- All staff undergo training in data protection requirements

 - Access to personal data is based on role responsibility and a ‘need to know’ basis, which is seen as good practice by the Information Commissioner’s Office (ICO).
 We do this to reduce the risk of inappropriate access to personal data by staff or volunteers.